feelingguilty/CHeartD/README.md

 - **Diabetes**: Whether the patient has diabetes or not.
 - **Family History**: Family history of heart disease.

-## User Interface
-A user-friendly interface is provided for inputting patient data and displaying predicted CHD risk.
-Users can input their information, and the model will provide an estimated risk score along with recommendations for preventive measures.

 ## Dependencies
 - Python 3.x
 - NumPy